kkatta11/learning-library/oic-integration-library/oic-gen-3/common/provision-oic/provision.md

 | Field &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Description |
 | --- | --- |
 | Display Name |Enter the display name for the instance.
 Note that the display name becomes part of the URL for accessing the instance.|
 | Version|Lists Version available in this tenancy.
-Select OCI Application Integration for Gen3 instance.
+Select "OCI Application Integration" for Gen3 instance.
 | License Type |Select - Subscribe to a new Oracle Integration License|
 | Message Packs |1|
 | Access Token | If this field is displayed, you are creating an instance as a non-federated user.
 Sign in as a federated user and restart creating an instance.|